-The part-time core team of the AQUASTAT programme consists of, in alphabetical order:
+The part-time core team consists of:

-- Karen FRENKEN:
+• Karen FRENKEN:

-AQUASTAT programme manager/supervision/all topics (2003-present)
+AQUASTAT programme manager/supervision/all topics (2003-2016)

-- Virginie GILLET:
+• Virginie GILLET:

-country updates/thematic studies/guidelines (2004-2005; 2012-present)
+Country updates/thematic studies/guidelines (2004-2005; 2012-2016)

-- Amit KOHLI:
+• Amit KOHLI:

-- Cecilia SPOTTORNO:
+• Cecilia SPOTTORNO:

-country updates/regional analyses/training (2008-present)
+Country updates/regional analyses/training (2008-2016)

 Depending on resources available, other people contribute to the programme for specific durations and tasks related to, among others: information technology (IT), cartography and geographic information systems (GIS), design, translation, topical studies.
 National experts contribute to country updates.